ibm-cloud-docs/power-iaas/subnet-arp-broadcast-oracle-rac.md

 When you enable the **{{site.data.keyword.arp-broadcast}}** in {{site.data.keyword.powerSys_notm}} subnets, dynamic communication between IP addresses is enabled and scalability and compatibility with various devices and systems improves.
 Hence, network administration is simplified because the automatic conversion of the IP address to MAC address is enabled.
 Thus, manual configuration of the network is reduced and network performance improves.

 To get the benefits of the **{{site.data.keyword.arp-broadcast}}**, you must set the option to **Enabled** for a subnet of a {{site.data.keyword.powerSys_notm}} workspace on the Subnet page.
 The ARP request is broadcast across the subnet.
-You can perform the following actions in the subnet:
+You can determine the following actions in the subnet:

 - Identify the change in the MAC address of a device that is mapped to an IP address
 - Identify a MAC address of an IP address that frequently moves from one MAC addresses to another